RokLenarcic/memento/README.md

 ## Variable expiry

-Instead of setting a fixed duration of validity for entries in a cache, it is possible to set these duration on per-entry or per-mount point basis.
+Instead of setting a fixed duration of validity for entries in a cache, it is possible to set these duration on per-tag or per-mount point basis.

 Note that for Caffeine cache variable expiry caching is somewhat slower.